What is "Natural" Fragrance Oil?

 As a company committed to making natural products, we are also committed to our planet and its people.
 So we do our research and buy sustainable ingredients from companies that share our commitment.

 At Chagrin Valley we choose to use essential oils that come from plants that are not endangered and are sustainable.

-In all fairness, if a company must make products with scents from endangered species such as Sandalwood Rosewood, or Frankincense then they are probably better off with natural fragrance oils rather than synthetic.
+In all fairness, if a company must make products with scents from endangered species such as Sandalwood Rosewood, or Frankincense then they are probably better off using natural fragrance oils rather than synthetic ones.